Jamie-Nottage/GroupSoftwareEngineering/README.md

 * Selenium --- add version

 ## Setup
+download apache
+upload the wsgi file to apache should be able to make modifications

 ## Running the Testing

-## Usage
+## Features of App
+Exeter Expedition has been created for two different user profiles.
+Student users are the target auidence for the main app.
+These are predominately first year students to the University that will access the app primarily through a browser on a mobile device.
+The Game Keeper is a member of staff responsible for the students engaging with the app and its resources.
+Game Keepers have been created to allow them to configure and update the game and its resources through a desktop or laptop browser.

+#### *Student User*
+* QR code check-in to different locations
+* Location displayed on map
+* Access to FAQ's page
+* Reveal photo of another clue
+* Ability to gain more points through completing achievements

+#### *Game Keeper*
+* Add a new route
+* Add a new Tutor
+* Add another Game Keeper
+* See people currently online and places visited
+* Update leaderboard

 ## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for a guide on contributing to the project.

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.Please make sure to update tests as appropriate.

 ## Versioning
 We use GitHub for version control.
-For verions avaliable please see the tags on this respository. --- add link to repository
+For verions avaliable please see the [tags on this respository](https://github.com/Jamie-Nottage/GroupSoftwareEngineering).

 ## Authors
 This project was developed by the following students from University of Exeter: